Hermetic Programming: Parameterizing Access to State

 Types of State

-State can exist before a function call (existing state), or be allocated during the call (fresh state).
+State can exist before a function call (existing state) or be allocated during the call (fresh state).

 Fresh state that does not escape the dynamic extent of the call is internal state.

-Existing state, and fresh state that does escape the call, are externally observable state: their contents or identity may still matter after the function returns.
+Existing state, and fresh state that does escape the call, are observable state: their contents or identity may still matter after the function returns.

 Grafting State

 A function can expose state by writing a live value into existing state—for example, storing a reference in a mutable field or writing it to a channel—thereby making it reachable by other code without returning it.
-We call this grafting state.
+I call this grafting state.

 Minting State